pfyeh1/ner_fastapi/README.md

 ## Description
 Project to understand how to deploy a basic ML model into production using Docker and AWS ECR, and EC2 services.

+## Getting Started
+Config file used to load custom entity lists and labels to supplement and filter pre-trained model.

 ## Further Reading

 Helpful links on integrating spaCy and FastAPI, dockerizing your app, pushing docker images into AWS's ECR and pulling the image to deploy on EC2.